local-seasonal/pyfood/docs/assets.md

 What ingredient is in season (cf taxon code **0xx**) is written in text files under ``assets/seasons/input/`` (12 rows per ``region``, each corresponding to a ``month_id``)
 This information is saved as sparse matrices for efficient storage and calculations.

-To add or modify information for a given ``region``, please `open an issue on Github <https://github.com/local-seasonal/pyfood/issues>`_ or reach out directly to the project contributors.
-Thank you! 🙏